Not just for adults; the top 5 places kids should also mask up

 Kids will no doubt encounter a wealth of new experiences while travelling, but there's also a chance that they will pass through some not-so-nice environments during the journey.
 Closed spaces such as planes, trains, or coaches often contain recirculated air which can be easily contaminated by other travelers in close proximity, so wearing a mask provides an additional barrier against germs and other infections.
 When arriving at the destination, a mask can prevent big-city pollution or unfamiliar dust and pollen particles from causing breathing issues and potentially disrupting your vacation.

 Getting out of the city for a much-needed break can be great for adults and kids alike, and while the fresh air of the countryside is no doubt beneficial for children, farms, gardens, or other green areas can easily bring them into contact with airborne particles.
 Although totally natural, unfamiliar particles like dust and pollen can cause particularly severe respiratory issues or allergies in children, with a mask able to block out most of these.
 If it happens to be cold mountain air that you're chasing, a mask is also a great way to keep little noses warm when the temperature drops or icy wind picks up.

-Generally speaking, there are not many places were we'd recommend against giving your child the additional protection of a mask.
+Generally speaking, there are not many places where we'd recommend against giving your child the additional protection of a mask.
 Not only do masks help filter out airborne particles which can be harmful to kids' respiratory systems, but they also provide an extra physical barrier between hand and mouth.
 Having trouble finding masks which give a good fit around small faces?
 Moshi's OmniGuard™ Kids mask with replaceable Nanohedron™ filter has been specially designed for kids aged 3-6.
 Keep an eye out on moshi.com for OmniGuard™ Kids coming soon.